A different time at Linnaeus University, with online studies and students participating from all over the world due to the pandemic.

 Relax your mind - Lunch retreat with the Student Welfare Office every Wednesday in Växjö

-On January 16, we start Relax your mind/Vila huvudet for this semester.
-Offer you 30 minutes of mindfulness meditation.
-Letting your shoulders down, relaxing your mind.
-As usual we start at 12.30.
+We offer you 30 minutes of mindfulness meditation.
+To let your shoulders down, relaxing your mind.
 We are often an international group and when it is called for we breathe in English :).

 You come as you are, with what is.
 You do not have to have any prior knowledge of mindfulness or meditation.
 You just show up!
 WELCOME!